MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-security.md

 ## Network architecture

-Increase the efficiency and avoid unnecessary traffic by following good practices for you network security architecture.
+Increase the efficiency and avoid unnecessary traffic by following good practices for network security architectures.

 ### Design considerations